University of Rovira i Virgili: Contemporary university

-The University has an international vocation and is a member of several networks with which it shares the vision of influencing social change through academic excellence and research.

-Likewise, it is an institution that is academically and socially committed to human rights, to institutions and the rights and democratic ideals of citizens and the region, and, in particular, to the defence of the Catalan language and culture.

-History

-University education in the Tarragona area goes back to the 16th century when Cardinal Gaspar Cervantes de Gaeta founded a university to teach Grammar, the Arts, and Theology.
-This Universitas Tarraconensis was practically wiped out by the reprisals of Philip V after the War of Succession.
+Learning centres

-University education did not return to the Tarragona area until the second half of the 20th century when three different paths converged to form the Universitat Rovira i Virgili: The Universitat Laboral (Technical College), created by the Ministry of Employment in 1956, started to teach technical courses for the first time in 1961–62 with specialties in mechanical, electrical and chemical engineering.
+University education did not return to the Tarragona area until the second half of the 20th century, when different different paths converged to form the premises of what would later become the URV.

+In 1956, the technical college "Universidad Laboral" was created by the francoist Ministry of Employment, starting its teachings in 1961–62 with specialties in mechanical, electrical and chemical engineering.
 It depended on the Terrassa School of Engineering.
-Later, in 1972, the title of "Engineer" was changed to "Technical Engineer", and the Universitat Laboral ceased to depend on Terrassa and dropped its mechanical and engineering courses.
+In 1972, the title of "Engineer" was changed to "Technical Engineer", and the Universitat Laboral ceased to depend on Terrassa and dropped its mechanical and engineering courses; and in 1973, the institution became part of the Universitat Politècnica de Catalunya as its "University School of Industrial Engineering."

-In 1973, the Universitat Laboral, now known as the University School of Industrial Engineering, became part of the Universitat Politècnica de Catalunya.
-In 1971, the Universitat de Barcelona set up local branches of the faculties of Philosophy and Letters, and Sciences in the city of Tarragona.
-From the very beginning, the aim was for these new courses to achieve the highest possible university recognition.
+Delegations of the Universidad de Barcelona

+In 1971, the Universitat de Barcelona set up local branches of its faculties of Philosophy & Letters, and of Sciences in the city of Tarragona.
 As early as 1972, a request was made to convert these branches into a university college so that they could provide complete first-cycle courses.
 In 1977, medical courses began in Reus, and in 1983 the Spanish Parliament established the Faculty of Philosophy and Arts and the Faculty of Chemistry in Tarragona.

+Creation of the Universitat Rovira i Virgili

-In 1991, the Catalan Parliament created the Universitat Rovira I Virgili from the university centers already existing in Reus and Tarragona and which depended on the Universitat de Barcelona.
-The 16th-century Tarragona University was thus recovered.
+Finally, in 1991, the Catalan Parliament created the Universitat Rovira I Virgili from the university centers already existing in Reus and Tarragona and which depended on the Universitat de Barcelona.
 Since then, the university has gradually increased the number of courses on offer by creating such new campuses as Sescelades and Catalunya in Tarragona, and Bellissens in Reus.

-The rectors
+Administration

+Rectors

 The first senate chose the philologist Joan Martí i Castell as its first rector.
 The first statutes were approved.
 The first Board of Trustees was chaired by Josep Maria Freixas.
 In 1994, the Ombuds Office was set up to defend the rights of the university community and self-regulate the institution.

 The rector is the highest academic authority of the University and is its representative.
 He or she has all the powers that are not expressly attributed to other bodies.

 Since its creation in 1991, this position has been held by the following people: